Employment variations

 Employees working less than full-time will be paid on a proportionate basis to a full-time employee of the same classification and salary step for the period of the variation and will also accrue leave entitlements on a pro-rata basis.

-Employees should contact HR Services to discuss any implications the variation will have on their superannuation contributions and entitlements.
+Employees should contact their superannuation fund to discuss any implications the variation will have on their superannuation contributions and entitlements.